-STIFF NECK EXERCISES FOR NECK PAIN is a simple routine to do on a daily basis whether you have head neck pain or arm pain or not.
-Since 70% of the general population will have neck pain in any one year, and for 12% it will be disabling, a bit of prevention makes sense.
+Stiff neck exercises for neck pain is a simple routine to do on a daily basis whether you are having symptoms or not.
+Since 70% of the general population will have cervical spine difficulties in any one year, and for 12 percent it will be disabling, a bit of prevention makes sense.

-We recommend you take these exercises one at a time, do it for a few days, and when you're happy, go on to the next one.
+We recommend you start with one, do it for a few days, and when you're happy, go on to the next.

 There is no exercise program that fits with everyone.
 Listen to your body, take it slowly.
 If it doesn't feel good, leave it out, and move on to the next one.
 If you're not sure if you are doing it right, get someone to watch you do them.

 Obviously first prize is to get a professional check that you are doing them correctly.